kiharalab/MAINMASTplugin/README.md

 #### Set up plugin configurations

 ##### First, set up pulgin's working directory.
-To set up this configuration, go to
+To set up this configuration, go to WorkPath.py located at:
 ```
 /your_path_to_MAINMASTplugin/MAINMASTplugin/MainMastUI/WorkPath.py
 ```
-and change the path in WorkPath.py to:
+and change it to:
 ```
 def showWorkingPath():
 return "/your_path_to_MAINMASTplugin/MAINMASTplugin/MainMastUI"
 ```
-Remember, __your_path_to_MAINMASTplugin__ is where you saved your MAINMASTplugin folder.
+Remember, __your_path_to_MAINMASTplugin__ is where you saved your MAINMASTplugin file.

 ##### Second, add the plugin to Chimera.
+First, open Chimera.
+If you are using Mac, then go to Application --> Chimera and open it.
-Open Chimera.
-You can open Chimera directly or using command(in linux):
+If you are using Linus, can open Chimera directly or using command:
 ```
 chimera
 ```
-Once the Chimera is open, you can add this MAINMAST plugin extension to Chimera program.
+Once the Chimera is open, you have to add MAINMASTplugin extension to Chimera program.
-To add MAINMAST, go to `Tools`-> `General Controls`-> `IDLE`
+To do this, simply go to Chimera  `Tools`-> `General Controls`-> `IDLE`

 Then, chimera will open a Python Shell window.
 In the command line, type